SireeshaGorla/SG-Google-Intensive-Projects/Credit-Transfer-Analyst/README.md

 - **LLM**: Gemini 2.5 Flash Lite
 - **Framework**: Google Agent Development Kit (ADK)
 - **Environment**: Python, Jupyter, Uvicorn (Agent-to-Agent communication)

+## License
+This project is licensed under the Apache 2.0 License.

+The goal of this project is to support innovation and interoperability in higher education systems while encouraging open collaboration and responsible use.